que-es-un-hashset

-The HASH SET, also known as HashTables or simply Sets, are unordered collections of unique elements.
-This means that there cannot be duplicates in a set and the order of the elements does not matter.
+HASH SETS, also called HashTables or simply Sets, are unordered collections of unique elements.
+This means there cannot be duplicates in a set and the order of elements does not matter.

-Therefore, the only operations that a HASH SET allows are adding, removing, and checking the existence of an element in the collection.
+Therefore, the only operations allowed in a HASH SET are adding, removing, and checking for the existence of an element in the collection.

 Properties